st3v3nmw/obsidian-spaced-repetition/docs/en/flashcards/decks.md

 Here `Question6` will be part of `deckA` and not `deckB` as `deckB` is specific to `Question4` only.

+---

 ## Using Folder Structure

-The plugin will automatically search for folders that contain flashcards & use their paths to create decks & sub-decks i.e. `Folder/sub-folder/sub-sub-folder` ⇔ `Deck/sub-deck/sub-sub-deck`.
+The plugin will automatically search for folders that contain flashcards & use their paths to create decks & sub-decks

+e.g. `Folder/sub-folder/sub-sub-folder` ⇔ `Deck/sub-deck/sub-sub-deck`.

-This is an alternative to the tagging option and can be enabled in settings.
+This is an alternative to the tagging option and can be enabled in [settings](../plugin-settings.md#tags--folders).